kevinsung/lucj/README.md

 # lucj

-Numerical studies of the LUCJ ansatz
+Numerical studies of the LUCJ ansatz.